 Red Lines (petri dish installation) aims to bring scientists and researchers closer to the people whose cells they study.
 ‘Red’ are the bloodlines that carry the disease as well as the love.
 ‘Red tape’ is the bureaucracy patients and carers must navigate to access support.
 ‘Red carpet’ is VIP status in recognition of the contribution that families with FAD make to Alzheimer’s research.

+The ‘finger print’ maze drawn in the sand is the work of sand artist Rachel Shiamh, who led us in a sand art workshop.
 Walking in Your Footsteps is a collaboration between a neurologist Natalie Ryan, artist Briony Campbell, and members of the FAD support group, part of Rare Dementia Support.
 Dr Natalie Ryan is a neurologist at the Dementia Research Centre at UCL Queen Square Institute of Neurology.
-For information on FAD, support and research please visit the Rare Dementia Support website.
+For information on FAD, support and research please visit UCL website and Rare Dementia Support website.